remusao/remusao.github.io/posts/cliqz-1.35-notes.md

 I am also super excited with the changes coming to mobile.
-We've been doing *a lot* of performance work to ensure that our mobile browser can run at full speed while enabling all privacy protections, even on very slow devices (in fact, we're even more aggressive when blocking ads on trackers!).
+We've been doing *a lot* of performance work to ensure that our mobile browser can run at full speed while enabling all privacy protections, even on very slow devices (in fact, we're even more aggressive when blocking ads and trackers!).

-In the next release, we have even more coming: the infrastructure distributing adblocker rules has been revamped and allows most of the heavy lifting of parsing the rules and initializing the engine to be performed on the backend, which means much faster updates for clients as well as drastically reduced data
+In the next release, we have more coming: the infrastructure distributing adblocker rules has been revamped and allows most of the heavy lifting of parsing the rules and initializing the engine to be performed on the backend, which means much faster updates for clients as well as drastically reduced data